linhdnguyen23/Archive/README.md

 In this example, the command name is "-v", a shorthand that is equivalent to "version".
 Your program would then respond by showing the current version and build information. (see more details below).

-### Feature 2 -- storage engine
+### Feature 2 -- Storage Engine

 The whole point of this program is to manage a collection of resources in a single (binary) file we shall call "archives".
 Similar to the way a .tar or a .zip file stores a collection of compressed files.
 Note: Compression is not a requirement of this assignment.
 However, if your team is bold, and wants to really outperform in the area of storage efficiency, you may "choose" to apply lossless compression to certain data.
 Again, this is NOT a requirement, and is not recommended for people with heart conditions. :)

 #### Basic Storage

-Your "storage engine" will create and managed binary files (archives), that are comprised of an arbitrary set of files.
+Your "storage engine" will create and manage binary files (archives), that are comprised of an arbitrary set of files.
 Users may add text files, or binary files like images or videos.
-Your program will not be asked to any single file larger than 500k in size.
+Your program will not be asked to add any single file larger than 500k in size.
 It should go without saying, but your program must not change, alter, or corrupt the files that it stores in any way.
 Assuming a given file has been added to your archive, when it is extracted it must be *exactly* the same.

 #### A Note on Space Management